 As a Mentor, Kate is dedicated to respectfully treating each child like an individual and creating a participatory learning experience which values the input of each person.
 Through creating room for soveriegnty in the learning experience, the children learn to think critically about the situations around them, to listen and respect their peer's ideas and opinions, to effectively communicate, and to trust themselves.
 She chooses the outdoors as the classroom for its natural ability to create teachable moments, to offer surmountable challenges, to fill us with joy, and to help us to find our place and take part in the enjoyment of and tending of our own habitat.
 Kate is Wilderness First Aid Certified through NOLS.

 Elise Scheuermann is our Kindergarten Program Coordinator and a Lead Mentor for 1st - 3rd Grade programs.
 Elise has a B.A. in Environmental Studies and Education from UC Santa Cruz.
-Two years ago she began working with Kids in Nature as part of her senior internship and is delighted to continue her third year working with this wonderful program.
+Two years ago she began working with Kids in Nature as part of her senior internship and is delighted to continue her fourth year working with this wonderful program.
 She is also a certified California Naturalist through the California Naturalist Program and spent her undergraduate career working at the UC Santa Cruz Arboretum.